CHARLOTTE BUSINESS JOURNAL: THE SWITCH YARD WINS HEAVY HITTERS AWARD FOR TOP ADAPTIVE-REUSE DEVELOPMENT

 The Switch Yard has wrapped the first phase of its adaptive-reuse project in Charlotte’s FreeMoreWest neighborhood.

-Abacus Capital and its partners, Big Cypress Capital, an SB360 company, and Stockbridge, are behind that venture, which will provide 96,000 square feet of Class-A office space when complete.
+Abacus Capital and its partners, Big Cypress Capital, an SB360 affiliate, and Stockbridge, are behind that venture, which will provide 96,000 square feet of Class-A office space when complete.

 The project sits on a 3.8-acre parcel near the intersection of Tuckaseegee Road and Jay Street.